 Once the tissue sample is obtained, it is sent off to a pathologist (a doctor who examines human cells under a microscope) who tests and studies the sample in a laboratory to determine if it is cancerous.
 They will discuss the findings with your doctor, and your doctor will follow up with you to let you know the results.
 If possible, try to avoid worrying about the biopsy results.
 As previously stated, most lung nodules are non-cancerous and nothing is certain until the sample has been tested.

-Fortunately, results are typically accurate with CT-guided lung biopsies as the imaging allows doctors to target the correct area in question, minimizing the chance of studying the wrong area.
-If you need a lung biopsy, consult with your care provider about having a CT-Guided Lung Biopsy.
-To learn more about the imaging specialties or procedures performed by the highly skilled radiologists at UVA, visit https://uvahealth.com/services/imaging.
+CT-guided lung biopsy results are typically accurate as the imaging allows doctors to target the precise area in question, minimizing the chance of studying the wrong area.
+If you need a lung biopsy, consult with your care provider about having a CT-guided lung biopsy.
+To learn more about the imaging specialties or procedures performed by the highly skilled radiologists at UVA, click here.